corda/samples-java/Accounts/election-voting/README.md

 This sample describes the way an election could be run using Corda to handle the Electoral Voting Machine (EVM) system.

-The sample uses the Accounts SDK and shows the usage of Anonymous accounts and account-to-node interaction.
+The sample uses the Accounts SDK and shows the usage of account-to-node interaction.

 <p align="center">
   <img src="./Node_Visualisation.png" alt="Corda" width="500">